monodot/knowledge-base/_articles/systemd.md

 title: Systemd
 ---

+## Terminology

+- A systemd **user instance** runs services for a user.
+You can interact with it using `systemctl --user ...`
+- **Log metadata fields** are extra fields which can be associated with a log entry in the journal using `LogExtraFields` option, and then visible in the journal using: `journalctl ... -o verbose`

 ## Paths and locations

 For the full up-to-date list of paths searched by _systemd_, see `man 5 systemd.unit`, and see the list of System Unit Search Paths and User Unit Search Paths.